respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 /dev/cu.usbmodem14XX where XX will vary depending on which USB port you used (on Mac) /dev/ttyACMX where X will vary depending on which USB port you used  (on Linux)
 ```
-Now use this port with the commands above to connect to your Respeaker over this serial connection.
+Now follow step 2 above to connect to your Respeaker over this serial connection.
 And note this is a one time procedure as you'll next setup your Respeaker for Wi-Fi connectivity and then connect via ssh or VNC going forward.